Skip to Content

 9. Tropical Sunset Cone from Studio Scoop

 If you’re looking for a refreshing treat, look no further than the Tropical Sunset Cone from Studio Scoop in the lower lot of Universal Studios Hollywood.
-This soft-serve ice cream cone is not only pretty but also hits the spot.
+This soft-serve ice cream cone is pretty and hits the spot.

 The Tropical Twist contains a soft-serve mix of blue raspberry, orange (tasted like a creamsicle), and watermelon ice cream.
 The flavors blend well together, and it’s not too sweet.
 The three flavors balance each other out nicely.
 It pleasantly surprised our tastebuds.